django-hurricane/django-hurricane/README.md

 added to the application's port.

 #### Logging
-Be sure to add the *hurricane* logger to your Django logging configuration otherwise you won't see any output the moment you started the application server.
-Feel free to adjust the log level according to your needs.
+It should be ensured, that the *hurricane* logger is added to Django logging configuration, otherwise log outputs will not be displayed when application server will be started.
+Log level can be easily adjusted to own needs.

 ### AMQP Worker

 #### Run the AMQP (0-9-1) Consumer

-In order to start the Django-powered AMQP consumer run the management command *consume*:
+In order to start the Django-powered AMQP consumer following *consume*-command can be used:

 ```bash
 python manage.py consume HANLDER